Pickens High School Counseling Department

 Attendance and Records Assistance

 1) Sick/Doctor's Notes - If you are out of school for any reason, then please bring a doctor's note or sick note to the front desk.
-Doctor's notes and sick notes are not accepted after five days of returning to school.
+Doctor's notes and/or sick notes are not accepted after five days of returning to school.
 You can also email your sick note or doctor's note to phsattendance@

 2) Records Requests - If you need to request records and/or update your information in Infinite Campus (such as phone numbers, addresses, email addresses, etc.), then please contact the PHS Registrar, Ms. Candy DiPrima.
 Her email address is candydiprima@